-“Before getting pregnant there are a lot of steps you should take to make sure that you’re healthy enough to carry your baby to term,” says Artis.
-“The first step is to make sure your vaccinations are up to date because once you’re pregnant you can’t get some of them, like the MMR, due to the risk of danger to your baby.
+“Before getting pregnant there are many steps you should take to make sure that you’re healthy enough to carry your baby to term,” says Artis.
+“The first step is to make sure your vaccinations are up to date because once you’re pregnant you should not receive some of them, like the MMR, due to the risk of danger to your baby.
 You should also get your flu shot to prevent illness during pregnancy.
-And if you do get the flu, the severity and duration will be greatly reduced.”
+And if you do get the flu, the severity, duration and risk of hospitalization will be greatly reduced.”

 The next step is to keep track of your cycles for a few months before coming in for an initial visit.
 Once you’ve made a calendar of your cycles, make an appointment with a specialist where they will help you make a pregnancy plan and teach you what you’ll need to know.
-On this visit you may want to also have a carrier test performed to make sure that you or your partner aren’t carrying any hereditary diseases like cystic fibrosis, sickle cell anemia, or Huntington’s disease that could be passed on to your baby.
+On this visit, you may want to also have a carrier test performed to make sure that you or your partner aren’t carrying any hereditary diseases like cystic fibrosis, sickle cell disease, or spinal muscular atrophy disease that could be passed on to your baby.

-If you’re a woman over the age of 35, then you should speak with a high-risk pregnancy specialist for your primary visit and throughout your pregnancy, due to being at statistically higher rates of complications associated with pregnancy and childbirth.
+If you’re a woman over the age of 35, then you may speak with a high-risk pregnancy specialist prior to pregnancy or will be referred to one after establishing your obstetrical care.
+Close monitoring is recommended during your pregnancy, due to being at statistically higher rates of complications associated with pregnancy and childbirth.

 The Healthiest Version of You